kylvi/kylvi/README.md

 <td valign="top">

 ### [Tossibly](https://www.tossibly.tech) · [code](https://github.com/dholmes-jp/tossibly)
-*Le Wagon final project · team of 3*
+*Le Wagon final project · made with [Drew Holmes](https://github.com/dholmes-jp) and [Ayaka Kikuchi](https://github.com/ayakakikuchi-222)*

-Photograph something you're getting rid of, and Tossibly tells you whether to **list it** on Jimoty (with an AI-drafted bilingual listing and real nearby asking prices) or **toss it** under your ward's actual rules — down to "a potted plant is three kinds of waste at once." 🪴🔥
+Take a photo of something you don't need anymore.
+Tossibly tells you what to do with it:

+- **Give it away or sell it** on Jimoty.
+The AI writes your post in English and Japanese, and shows prices of similar items nearby.
+- **Throw it away** the right way, following your ward's rules.
+Even tricky things: a plant in a pot is 3 kinds of garbage! 🪴🔥

-**My part:** design lead & front-end — landing page, design system, scan page, item pages, dashboard, calendar UI, mobile layouts, daily testing of the AI.
+**My part:** Design lead and front-end.
+I made the design system (logo and colours).
+I designed and built the landing page, scan page, item pages, dashboard and mobile layout.
+I also designed the calendar screens, and tested the AI every day to find bugs.

+**Team:** Drew had the idea, led the team, built the AI part and put the app online.
+Aya built the Chrome extension, the calendar and the API.

 `Rails 7` `PostgreSQL` `Hotwire` `OpenAI Vision` `Cloudinary` `Heroku`
 </td>